 1. Pass from right corner to left corner or wing... cover this with X3 defender.

-2. Pass from right corner to point... cover the
+2. Pass from right corner to point... cover the receiver with X1.

 Jim Boeheim's Complete Guide to the 2-3 Match-up Zone Defense